Scholarships

 Prospective Lewis & Clark Students

+The 2025/2026 music scholarship application can be found here.
 Please note: only students who have applied to Lewis & Clark College are eligible for scholarship consideration.
-The application and audition deadline has been extended to March 15, 2024.
+All applications and audition recordings are due by 11:59pm on Friday, January 31st, 2025.

 Transfer Students

-Transfer student due dates and guidelines are the same as they are for incoming first-year students (see above.)
+Transfer student due dates and guidelines are the same as they are for incoming first-year students (see above).

 Auditions

 Applicants can audition in person or submit a recorded audition.
 All live auditions are scheduled on an individual basis.
 Email music@lclark.edu to schedule a live audition.
-Live auditions must take place by March 15th, 2024.
+Live auditions must take place by January 31st, 2025.

-If you are submitting a recorded audition, upload your video recording (with good audio and video quality) to YouTube and email the link(s) to music@lclark.edu by March 15th, 2024.
+If you are submitting a recorded audition, upload your video recording (with good audio and video quality) to YouTube and email the link(s) to music@lclark.edu by January 31st, 2025.

-• Make sure that your link is publicly viewable by anyone with the link (no password necessary).
+- Make sure that your link is publicly viewable by anyone with the link (no password necessary).

-• Provide the titles and composers of your selections in either the email or the video.
+- Provide the titles and composers of your selections in either the email or the video.

 Audition Requirements